-I am so delighted to be participating in Skip To My Lou’s Handmade Holidays Sew-along!
-And even more excited to share a fun Holiday inspired pincushion!
-This would make a great gift for all your stitchy friends!peppermint pin cushion, sewing tutorials, handmade gifts
+I am excited to share a fun Holiday inspired peppermint pincushion!
+This would make a great gift for all your stitchy friends!

-1/8 yard of two fabrics to the swirl top of the pincushion
+- 1/8 yard of two fabrics for the swirl top

-1/8 yard of fabric for the side of the pincushion
+- 1/8 yard of fabric for the side

 4. Using your hand needle and thread, stitch the swirls together, alternating a stripe swirl and a contrasting swirl.
 Take care to match the ends and ease in the fullness in the middle.
 English Paper Piecing on a curve can be a bit tricky.
 Note: it is easier to stitch with the concave piece facing you.